 Using functional criteria, pituitary adenomas can be characterized as follows:[5]

 Hormone-secreting pituitary carcinomas may elicit similar signs and symptoms according to the particular hormone that is secreted.
-They may also produce signs and symptoms related to malignant spread.[8]
-Because no unequivocal histopathological features of carcinoma exist, the diagnosis of malignancy is reserved for pituitary neoplasms that have metastasized to remote areas of the central nervous system (CNS) or outside of the CNS.[12-14] In a review of 95 cases of pituitary carcinoma, 68% of the cases were found to be hormone-producing and PRL (26%) and ACTH (25%) were the most common hormonal subtypes.[15]
+They may also produce signs and symptoms related to malignant spread.[9]
+Because no unequivocal histopathological features of carcinoma exist, the diagnosis of malignancy is reserved for pituitary neoplasms that have metastasized to remote areas of the central nervous system (CNS) or outside of the CNS.[12-14] In a review of 95 cases of pituitary carcinoma, 68% of the cases were hormone-producing, and PRL (26%) and ACTH (25%) were the most common hormonal subtypes.[15]
 Pituitary carcinomas producing GH were the second most common of the hormonal subtypes, and FSH/LH-producing and TSH-producing carcinomas were even more rarely reported.
-Other reports indicate that as many as 88% of pituitary carcinomas are endocrinologically active, and ACTH-secreting tumors are the most common.[8]
+Other reports indicate that as many as 88% of pituitary carcinomas are endocrinologically active, and ACTH-secreting tumors are the most common.[9]
 Although only 2% to 10% of pituitary adenomas are ACTH-secreting, the percentage of pituitary carcinomas that secrete ACTH is estimated to be much higher at 25% to 34%.[15-19] In a series of 15 cases, carcinomas showed a greater tendency toward systemic metastasis than craniospinal metastasis; the rate of systemic metastasis was 71% for PRL-producing cell tumors and 57% for ACTH-producing tumors.[16]

 The major manifestation of ACTH-producing pituitary tumors, also known as corticotroph adenomas, is secretion of ACTH, which results in Cushing syndrome.
 These tumors are initially confined to the sella turcica, but they may enlarge and become invasive after bilateral adrenalectomy (i.e., Nelson syndrome).
 These adenomas represent the second or third most common hormone-producing pituitary tumors, depending on the series; in one series, these tumors accounted for 10% of all tumor specimens.[1,3]

 GH-producing pituitary tumors, also known as somatotroph adenomas, produce GH, resulting in gigantism in younger patients and acromegaly in others.
 Suprasellar extension is not uncommon.
-These adenomas represent the second or third most common hormone-producing pituitary tumors, depending on the series; in one series these adenomas accounted for 13% of tumor specimens.[1,3]
+These adenomas represent the second or third most common hormone-producing pituitary tumors, depending on the series; in one series, these adenomas accounted for 13% of tumor specimens.[1,3]

 Thyrotroph-producing pituitary tumors, also known as thyrotroph adenomas, secrete TSH, also known as thyrotropin, which results in hyperthyroidism without TSH suppression.
 Many are large and invasive, may be plurihormonal, and secrete both GH and/or PRL.[20]
 These tumors are rare and account for no more than 2% of tumor specimens.[1,3,20]